-Since optimization is impossible, satisficing is an attempt to move closer to the world as it actually is.
-The reasons as summarized by H. Simon (1969, p.
-64) are: "In the real world we usually do not have a choice between satisfactory and optimal solutions, for we only rarely have a method of finding the optimum. ...We cannot, within practicable computational limits, generate all the admissible alternatives and compare their relative merits.
+Since true optimization is impossible, satisficing, or replacing objectives by constraints, moves closer to the world as it actually is.
+The reasons, as summarized by Simon (1969, p.
+64), who supplied the name, are: "In the real world we usually do not have a choice between satisfactory and optimal solutions, for we only rarely have a method of finding the optimum. ...We cannot, within practicable computational limits, generate all the admissible alternatives and compare their relative merits.
 Nor can we recognize the best alternative, even if we are fortunate enough to generate it early, until we have seen all of them.
 We satisfice by looking for alternatives in such a way that we can generally find an acceptable one after only moderate search."

 To satisfice, lower bounds are set for the various goals that, if attained, are "good enough."
-An alternative is sought that will at least exceed those bounds.
+An alternative is sought that will at least exceed these bounds.
 A unique solution is not sought and conflicts between goals do not have to be resolved.
 The satisficer does have to worry that the performance standards are not set too high, for then it may be impossible to satisfy the constraints.
 An alternative is usually considered to be good enough if it promises to do better than has been done previously.